-Among the area’s trails are the Auger Hole Trail, a 7.25-mile trip (one-way) through the center of the park that ends at the Foothills Trail; and the Cane Brake Trail, a 5-mile trip along the eastern boundary of the park, which also connects to the Foothills Trail at the top of Lake Jocassee, where the Toxaway River and Toxaway Creek meet.
+Among the area’s trails are the Auger Hole trail, a 7.25-mile trip (one-way) through the center of the park that ends at the Foothills Trail; and the Cane Brake trail, a 5-mile trip along the eastern boundary of the park, which also connects to the Foothills Trail at the top of Lake Jocassee, where the Toxaway River and Toxaway Creek meet.

 Visitors wishing to hike to the Horsepasture River area, which is owned and operated by the U.S. Forest Service, should follow signs in the park leading to the new Grassy Ridge Trailhead parking.

 Rainbow Falls offers a dramatic 150-foot drop along the Horsepasture River that creates a mist as it splashes into a pool at the bottom, resulting in a rainbow when the sun strikes it just right.

-Just upstream is Turtleback Falls, a popular spot for sliding into a pool below.
+Upstream is Turtleback Falls, a popular spot for sliding into a pool below.
 It should also be noted, however, that in 2016 there were multiple fatalities at Rainbow Falls.
 It is far too common for people swimming in the pool at the foot of Turtleback Fall to lose their footing on the rocks between Turtleback and Rainbow Falls and get swept over the edge.
-Exercise extreme caution when visiting these and all the other waterfalls, and keep a safe distance away from the top of Rainbow Falls.
+Please exercise extreme caution when visiting these and all the other waterfalls, and keep a safe distance away from the top of Rainbow Falls.

 The Frozen Creek Access, located near Rosman on Frozen Creek Road, includes hiking access.
 The park is also planning several new trails, which should be open by mid-summer.
-Inexperienced hikers are not recommended to try and tackle the more remote trails in Gorges.
+Inexperienced hikers should not try and tackle the more remote trails in Gorges.

 In the western part of the county, Panthertown Valley is another popular destination.
 Schoolhouse Falls is probably the most popular hike, offering a beautiful waterfall and an excellent spot for a picnic or a swim.

 There are also many trails to discover at Graveyard Fields at milepost 418.
-The Graveyard Fields Loop Trail begins at the overlook.
+The Graveyard Fields Loop trail begins at the overlook.
 Other trails will take you to waterfalls.
-The Graveyard Ridge Trail ascends and then travels along Graveyard Ridge itself before ending at the intersection with the Ivestor Gap and Mountains to Sea trails.
+The Graveyard Ridge trail ascends and then travels along Graveyard Ridge itself before ending at the intersection with the Ivestor Gap and Mountains to Sea trails.